 The blue phones alert Public Safety to an emergency.
 There are 17 blue phones throughout campus.
 Once a phone is activated by pressing the button, a phone call is immediately made to Public Safety, alerting officers of the location of the activated phone.
 The blue light on the phone is activated as well.

-In order to drive a College vehicle, you must obtain a fleet license.
-Fleet license examinations are held Fridays all day 8 am-4pm at Public Safety.
+In order to drive a University vehicle, you must obtain a fleet license.
+Fleet license examinations are held Fridays all day 8 am - 4 pm at Public Safety.
 A Public Safety Officer administers the road test.
-Those applying for a fleet license must also attend a defensive driving workshop held by the College, be at least 21 years of age, and have a motor vehicle records check completed by the College.
+Those applying for a fleet license must also attend a defensive driving workshop held by the University, be at least 21 years of age, and have a motor vehicle records check completed by the University.
 Once all of these conditions are successfully met, the fleet license will be issued.
 Fleet licenses may be revoked at any time (i.e. if caught speeding, driving carelessly, etc.).